-This type of silk is very good for lining of luxurious clothes because it is not expensive compared to other types of silk and is very lightweight, soft and smooth.
+This type of silk is very good for lining luxurious clothes because it is not expensive compared to other types of silk and is very lightweight, soft, and smooth.

-China silk is also good for loose blouses, lingerie that is not too tight, scarves and it’s widely used to sew kimonos.
+China silk is also good for loose blouses, lingerie that is not too tight, and scarves, and it’s widely used to sew kimonos.

 7. Brocade, Taffeta, Damask